-It is demonstrated in this submission that the Glavenhill proposals for the site to the south of Caistor Lane (assigned the reference GNLP0491) can deliver much needed new housing and will contribute to the achievement of sustainable development.
+It is demonstrated in this submission that the Glavenhill proposals for the site at Green Lane West in Rackheath (assigned the reference GNLP0478) can deliver much needed new housing and will contribute to the achievement of sustainable development.

 The proposals are consistent with the principles of policies set out in the National Planning Policy Framework, including the presumption in favour of sustainable development.
-The mixed-use proposals that seek to deliver the new Caistor Country Park are also aspirational but realistic.
+The mixed-use proposals that deliver the new Rackheath Country Park are also aspirational but realistic.

-It is further demonstrated that the proposals will deliver much needed green spaces to enhance the natural environment and the village setting and will result in net environmental gains.
+It is further demonstrated that the proposals will deliver much needed green spaces to enhance the natural environment and the village setting.
+The approach advocated will result in net environmental gains whilst also mitigating noise and air quality impacts resulting from the NNDR.

-We are therefore seeking the allocation of this site for mixed-use development comprising circa.
-99 new dwellings and some 3ha of new permanent public open space in emerging Greater Norwich Local Plan.
+Lanpro is therefore seeking the allocation of the 39.5ha site for mixed use development for circa.
+300 dwellings, community facilities and the new Rackheath County Park in emerging Greater Norwich Local Plan.